19 Apr ELLE: Trauma and Perversion: What Does Triumph Have To Do With It?

-Michele must triumph over the child she was, seen as psychopath; and hated.
-She must triumph over feeling bad and unlovable; over believing that to need anyone is weak; over certainty she’ll be abandoned and hurt again; over feelings of loss and loneliness when there is no one to count on; over feelings that are too much to bear alone.
+Michele must triumph over the child she was, seen as a psychopath; and hated.
+She must triumph over feeling bad and unlovable; over believing that to need anyone is weak; certainty, she’ll be abandoned and hurt again; feelings of loss and loneliness when there is no one to count on; feelings that are too much to bear alone.

 What is necessary – is triumph over the need for love, by turning the tables and having control.

 When Vincent cries after he kills Patrick, Michele says: “It’s over.”
 But, it’s not.
 It isn’t over when Michele paints the room (where she was raped) bright yellow.
 Not when Elle abruptly ends and Anna joins her, at her parents’ graves, saying: “I heard you were here.”
 And Michele replies: “Physically, at least.”
 We know that she has managed to shut-away her grief.